Ditch the awkward self-promotion and help delegates connect with these 5 conference networking ideas.

 While the quality of your speakers and your programme are undeniably important, how well you facilitate conversations between people will play a major part in your conference’s success – or failure.
 How do you help delegates find people who have the answers they need?
 How do you help them create connections that go far deeper than shallow introductions?
 Do networking well and your conference will become a vital annual meeting place for a strong community of researchers.
 Do it poorly and you might leave delegates wondering why they bothered to register in the first place.

 Most of us aren’t natural networkers.
-Place us in a roomful of strangers and we struggle to connect.
+Place us in a roomful of strangers and we struggle to connect, even when we have a host of networking tips up our sleeve.
 So your conference networking ideas need to reach beyond a few uninspired slots set aside for wine, cheese and frantic self-promotion.
 Instead, aim to weave opportunities for making genuine deep connections into the fabric of your event.

 Use these 5 networking ideas to foster serendipity and help people find their tribe at your conference.